slint-ui/slint/editor/README.md

 via the code actions.
 Unfortunately there are several ways to trigger these, so please check your configuration.

-You might also find the `jrmoulton/tree-sitter-slint` tree-sitter parser for the Slint language interesting.
-Unfortunately this is not integrated into the tree-sitter support of Neovim at this time.
+Also, if you use `nvim-treesitter` you can install the Tree Sitter parser for Slint using `TSInstall slint` for syntax highlighting and indentation support.

 ## Sublime Text